Honors Form Preview (Saturday morning)

 “CHAIN OF PASSING DOWN THE TORAH” (Optional)

 You have the option of having grandparents and parents “pass down the Torah through the generations” when the Torah is first taken from the ark and handed to the teen.
 (Relatives need not be Jewish as long as they have been supportive of a Jewish education, which is the meaning behind this symbolism.)
-The weight of the scroll is borne by Rabbi Caine while each relative embraces it.
-If you would like do so, please list their English names in order for the Rabbi to call up:
+The weight of the scroll is borne by Rabbi Caine while each relative embraces it for a few moments.

-This should be someone from the Chain of Passing Down the Torah or siblings.
-If you are not doing the Chain, then it may be someone else.
+FIRST ARK OPENING/CLOSING (Page 168): This should be someone from the Chain of Passing Down the Torah or siblings.
+If you are not doing the Chain, then it may be someone else:

 ALIYOT (Torah Blessings, page 172 -- can be found online at: https://sidduraudio.com/torah-aliyah-blessings/

 For each aliyah, list the English and the Hebrew or Yiddish name of the individual (and indicate if a Levi or Kohein).
 [Example: 1.
 Joseph and Doreen Cohen, uncle and aunt, Yosef ben Yitzchak haKohein V’Rachel, Dorit bat Herschel v’Gittel.]
 In the case where three or more people are being called up, the rabbi could skip the Hebrew names and instead can call up the group using a description such as “Mishpachat Shapiro [the Shapiro family]” or “Bnei Dodim [cousins]” or “Savim v’Savtot” [grandparents] or “Dodim v’Dodot [aunts and uncles].”
+Also, halakhically it is not necessary to call up a person by name, so if the name is hard to determine, the rabbi will call them up in Hebrew by the number of the aliyah.

 1. (Kohein-only aliyah:) Torah reading: Blessings: